Samayamy/Sales-Analytics-using-Excel/README.md

 # Sales-Analytics-using-Excel
 Analyzed Ecommerce sales Data for an online store using Excel
-# Welcome to the E-commerce Sales Analytics Report!

 Embark on a journey through insightful data analysis to unlock the keys to boosting sales for the upcoming year.
 This Excel report is meticulously crafted to provide a clear understanding of customer demographics, preferences, and purchasing behaviors.

 # Key Insights: